powerd6/infra/infrastructure/stages/README.md

 ### 1: Github

-This stage provision the github organization and sets it up to be used elsewhere
+This stage provision the github organization and sets it up to be used elsewhere.